googanhiem/gords-ha-addons/usb-backup/README.md

 # How-to
 1. Plug in a usb drive large enough to fit your files
-2. Run the addon once with the `external device` empty, check the log and note the `/dev/sd**` of the usb drive you want to use.
+2. Run the addon once with the `external device` config setting empty, check the log and note the `/dev/sd**` of the usb drive you want to use.
 Copy this into the `external device` section. (typically `/dev/sda1` for rpi, and `/dev/sdb1` for x86 - double check!)
 3. Click start and check logs.
 Don't `Start at boot` or run with `Watchdog`.
 By default this backs up all folders available to the addon.
 Note: if you have network drive mounted to media/share/backup it will be backed-up as well.
 4. It only runs if you click start.
 So write an automation to trigger it automatically/regularly - (see automation example at the bottom of this [doc](https://github.com/googanhiem/gords-ha-addons/blob/main/usb-backup/DOCS.md))